CartoDB/airship/docs/guides/02-content.md

 - JavaScript: `import '@carto/airship-style';`
 - CSS: `@import '~@carto/airship-style';`

 If you want to include any of the styles separately, you need to look for the path and append it to the root directory folder.

-As of now, we have 16 style components as well as some core styles related to application layout.
 You can find all of them [here](https://github.com/CartoDB/airship/tree/master/packages/styles/src).

 All directories have a similar structure:
 - Style file: the main styles for the component, named like the folder.